Patreon vs Ghost – A Comprehensive Comparison

 With a Ghost website you can combine all multi-media into once piece of content.
 You also get an email newsletter built in to help keep in touch with your audience.

-You can’t livestream however with a Ghost website and you’re limited to a measly 5mb of audio or video uploads on their starter plan and 100mb on their creator plan.
+You can’t livestream however with a Ghost website and you’re limited to a measly 5mb of audio or video uploads on their starter plan and 100mb on their creator plan so you’ll have to use a 3rd party solution like Wistia for video content.

 Winner: Tie